flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 ## 📖 Overview

 **Headlines Toolkit** is a source-available, full-stack Flutter application designed as a robust foundation for building modern news applications.
 This toolkit offers a streamlined, user-friendly experience for browsing news headlines and is built upon a clean, maintainable architecture.
-Developers can freely evaluate the source code and run the app locally for a 32-day trial period.
-A commercial license is required for any use beyond this trial, including continued local use, modification, production use, or distribution.

 ## ✨ Features

 -   🗞️ **Headlines Feed:** Displays a minimalist list of news headlines (title only, with source, category, and country represented as icons).